andreizimin/tanzu-demo5/README.md

-# Fin-app-microservice - Microservice of the Financial Application
+# Fin-app-microservice-1: a microservice of the Financial Application

 This is a sample of a Java Spring app that works with Tilt and the Tanzu Application Platform.